geudde/attic-chest/pages/03.season-2/03.meeting-15/08.answer-1/docs.md

 <div class="author">Mr Porden</div>

-In what Country are sometimes found Cherry-coloured Cats with Rose-coloured feet.
+In what country are sometimes found cherry-coloured cats with rose-coloured feet.